How to Simplify Database-to-Database Table Copying with Teradata Parallel Transporter (TPT) and tdload

 A mostly overlooked tool in the TPT arsenal is tdload.
 Compare this one-liner to copy a table from one system to another system with any FastLoad or TPT script you are manually maintaining:

-The command-line options are self-explaining, and tdload –help provides additional details.
+The command-line options are self-explanatory, and tdload –help provides additional details.
 In principle, tdload takes the source system (IP address or FQDN), logon user and password, database, and table to copy from and the respective targets.
 It acts as a wrapper to tbuild, passing the correct variables and operator templates, simplifying implementation, and saving debug effort.

 TPT Fastload for Empty Tables